locuoco/stochastic-chemical-kinetics/README.md

 and
 $`S_P`$
 is dephosphorylated by phosphatase
-$D$
+$D.$
-.
 From the law of mass action we obtain these six differential equations:

 ```math
 \frac{d[S]}{dt} = -k_{fe} [E] [S] + k_{be} [C] + k_d [C_P],